AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/data-collection-overview.md

 The Data Collection menu provides a number of methods for collecting data from external sources to bring into AVEVA Data Hub:

-* Use `Software Management` to monitor the health and manage the software configuration on edge systems.
+* Use `Edge Data Store & Adapters` to monitor the health and manage the software configuration on systems.

 * Use `PI to AVEVA Data Hub Agents` to set up a transfer of data from an on-premises PI Server to AVEVA Data Hub.
 PI to AVEVA Data Hub maps PI Data Archive points to SDS types and streams.